 Spelling Practice - Spelling Frame

-We have recently begun to use Spelling Frame as an additional resource for practising spelling.
 This does not replace the children's weekly spelling words but is an extra tool that they can use to revise any spellings in a fun way.

 Comprehension Scheme - Reading VIPERS